PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 The phase store is not written to ModelIR metadata and is not exposed through the public API, conversion result, reports, or generated artifacts.

-### Forty-seven stable phase IDs
+### Forty-nine stable phase IDs

-The lowerer now records 47 bounded observations covering:
+The lowerer now records 49 bounded observations covering:

 - core shape resolution;
 - safe no-layout Transpose reduction;